rayattack/amebo/README.md

 Amebo is the simplest pubsub server to use, deploy, understand or maintain.
-It was built to enable communication between applications i.e. microservices or modules (if you are using monoliths), and hopes to be able to serve as a small but capable and simpler alternative to Kafka, RabbitMQ, SQS/SNS.
+It was built to enable communication between applications i.e. microservices or modules (if you are using monoliths) collectively called **producers**, and hopes to be able to serve as a small but capable and simpler alternative to Kafka, RabbitMQ, SQS/SNS.

 1. Availability: Amebo runs on battle tested open source tools i.e. Redis, Postgres and provides the same level of availability guarantees